arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 ## COMMENTS:
 - back button paginates comments
 	+ make history-like object/array that stores the type of ajax call along with the url.
 Reference this everytime we hit the back button.
+    + save a copy of the last ajax response and use that insted of querying the server

 ## Refactor js
 - add if() checks for everything